tiktuk/olsk-large-cnc-how-to/CNC_Machine_Documentation.md

     2. Close the application window (you may need to use `Alt+F4`).
     3. The application is configured to restart automatically after being closed.
 *   **Position Loss:** If you need to restart the machine, take a picture of the work coordinates on the screen beforehand so you can manually return to the same position using the `G53` command.
+*   **Startup/Homing Fails:** Enable motor drivers (green button) and wait a few seconds before retrying homing.
+If alarms persist, use Unlock and, if necessary, Software Reset.
+*   **Pause Behavior:** Pausing does not stop the spindle.
+Only lower the brushes when paused and never during a tool change.
+*   **Out-of-Range Moves:** Soft limits prevent overshoot.
+If a move is rejected (e.g., beyond 1000 mm X travel), reduce the commanded distance or jog back within range.
+*   **Tool Presence Mismatch:** The controller cannot detect tools.
+If a tool is manually inserted/removed, correct the state with `GFT T<number>` or `GFT T0` to avoid collisions.
+*   **USB File Import:** If the file picker does not appear after inserting a USB, reinsert the drive or upload via the Jobs Manager manually.
+*   **Slow Spindle Start:** Allow ~12 seconds for the spindle to reach commanded RPM; consider adding a dwell at job start if your CAM post does not account for spin-up.